Lee helm: Description

+Motorized craft

-Lee helm on U.S. Naval Vessels
+Lee helm on U.S. naval vessels

 Traditionally, two stations are on the bridge of a ship for controlling the vessel's maneuvers: the helm, which uses a wheel (or touchscreen equivalent) to send signals to control the position of the rudder or rudders, and the lee helm, which traditionally inputs speed commands by operating an engine order telegraph to send engine commands to the engineering personnel below decks.
 On modern US Navy surface vessels using gas turbine or diesel propulsion, the lee helm directly controls the ship's speed via throttle (either a manual throttle lever or a touch screen on some ships).
 The bridge throttle directly manipulates propeller pitch and/or engine RPM any time the bridge station is in control, or switches to a traditional order telegraph during those rare situations the bridge station relinquishes control or if the control system fails.
 The lee helm on vessels with nuclear propulsion (carriers and submarines) and conventional steam propulsion (amphibious assault ships prior to LHD-8) uses a telegraph.
-One origin for the lee helm designation for the engine order-telegraph -- large sailing ships had a helmsman at the wheel, plus an auxiliary helmsman positioned on the leeward side of the helm – hence the term lee helm – to assist the helmsman in controlling the wheel while coming about or while the vessel is laboring in high winds or an extreme sea state.
+One origin for the lee helm designation for the engine order-telegraph—large sailing ships had a helmsman at the wheel, plus an auxiliary helmsman positioned on the leeward side of the helm – hence the term lee helm – to assist the helmsman in controlling the wheel while coming about or while the vessel is laboring in high winds or an extreme sea state.

 The US Navy's Integrated Bridge and Navigation System (IBNS) uses two touchscreens and steering wheel for steering.
 The helm is on the left, and the lee helm is on the right.
-In August, 2017, the destroyer USS John S. McCain was involved in a USS_John_S._McCain_(DDG-56)#2017_MV_Alnic_MC_collision resulting in massive casualties, including the deaths of ten American sailors.
-The NTSB accident report found an unreliable IBNS and lack of training were the causes of the accident.